NexPlayer/Android-SDK/advanced.md

 #### int addNexClient (NexClient client)

-This method adds a client module to NexPlayer™.
+This method adds a client module to NexPlayer.

 > **Warning** Do not call this method when playing local content.
 It should only be used for streaming content.
-Note that client modules are optional features of the NexPlayer™ SDK.
+Note that client modules are optional features of the NexPlayer SDK.
 For more information on how to integrate and use a client module available in the SDK (as well as sample code), please see the relevant NexXXXClient class.

 **Parameters**